kenzasam/AvianFluInfo/faq.md

   * Fff
 * I found (a) dead animal(s).
 What do I do?
   * Do not touch the animal
-  * If you find dead animals:
+  * If you find dead wild animals, contact your state fish and wildlife service

 ## For researchers and the scientific community
 * NA